CMU-CREATE-Lab/deep-smoke-machine/README.md

 ![This figure shows a part of the dataset.](back-end/data/dataset/2020-02-24/dataset_3.png)

 ![This figure shows a part of the dataset.](back-end/data/dataset/2020-02-24/dataset_4.png)

+We made sure that we were not invading the privacy of surrounding residential neighbors.
+Areas in the videos that look inside house windows were cropped or blocked.
+Also, there is no law in our region to prohibit the monitoring of industrial activities.

 # <a name="pretrained-models"></a>Pretrained models
 We release two of our best baseline models: [RGB-I3D](back-end/data/pretrained_models/RGB-I3D-S3.pt) and [RGB-TC](https://github.com/CMU-CREATE-Lab/deep-smoke-machine/blob/master/back-end/data/pretrained_models/RGB-TC-S3.pt), both trained and tested on split S<sub>3</sub>.
 Please feel free to finetune your models based on our baseline.
 Our technical report describes the details of these models.
 RGB-I3D uses [I3D ConvNet architecture with Inception-v1 layers](https://arxiv.org/pdf/1705.07750.pdf) and RGB frame input.
 RGB-TC is finetuned from RGB-I3D, with additional [Timeception](https://arxiv.org/pdf/1812.01289.pdf) layers.
 Below shows an example usage: